 But there are some important points to be borne in mind if we’re to get the best results.

-What’s the Difference Between a Stop Limit vs a Stop Loss Order?
+What’s the Difference Between a Stop Loss vs Stop Limit Order?

 Stop Loss Order